pyusb/pyusb/docs/tutorial.rst

 How am I supposed to work?
 --------------------------

-USB devices after connected must be configured through a few standard requests.
+USB devices after connection must be configured through a few standard requests.
 When I started to study USB_ spec, I found myself confused with descriptors, configurations, interfaces, alternate settings, transfer types and all this stuff...
 And worst, you cannot simply ignore them, a device does not work